rust-lang/book/nostarch/chapter04.md

 Listing 4-5: Returning ownership of parameters

 But this is too much ceremony and a lot of work for a concept that should be common.
-Luckily for us, Rust has a feature for this concept, called *references*.
+Luckily for us, Rust has a feature for using a value without transferring ownership, called *references*.

 ## References and Borrowing